 Of course, all good things come to an end …

-The Nutcracker ballet is an ode to imagination, magic and fantasy, in an atmosphere of love and gathering for young and old.
+The Nutcracker ballet is an ode to imagination, magic and fantasy, in an atmosphere of love, and is a joyous gathering for the young and old.

-This work invites us to admire the snowflakes, to dance with Clara and her nutcracker, and to be part of the realm of sweets… so do we!
+This work invites us to admire the snowflakes, to dance with Clara and her nutcracker, and to be part of the realm of sweets!